MICA Legionella by D...

 Stephane The testing procedure consists of 3 steps:

-1st: A 10-minute preparation phase - This is where the water sample goes through filtration while culture medium with a selective GVPC agar is prepared.
+1st: A 10-minute preparation phase - This is where the water sample goes through filtration while a culture medium with a selective GVPC agar is prepared.

 2nd: A 47-hour incubation time – This is where you let the patented (sugar) molecule do all the work for you.
 It is a phase of assimilation of this modified sugar exclusively by the L. pneumophila bacteria.
 Once assimilated, the targeted L. pneumophila will get visible at an early stage of their growth - which is why we can provide the results so quickly.